Non-Locality$\neq$Quantum Entanglement: Discussion and Conclusion

 \section{Discussion and Conclusion}

-We showed that violating a constraint of correlations does not imply quantumness.
+We showed that violating a constraint of correlations does not imply Quantum Entanglement.
 For our goal, we require a symmetric permutation of qubits.
 The 3-qubit operators are just a combination of four kinds of operators.
-Therefore, we can consider all cases without losing generically.
-Hence we then see how the maximum violation varies for entanglement measures.
-Our results showed a loss of monotonically increasing.
+Therefore, we can consider all cases without losing generality.
+Hence we then see how the maximum violation correlates with entanglement measures.
+We showed a loss of monotonically increasing.
 Here we only turn on one entanglement measure.
-In this case, the characterization of Quantum Entanglement does not have an ambiguity.
-In other words, the monotonically increasing result holds when Quantum Entanglement is a necessary and sufficient condition for the violation.
+In this case, the characterization of Quantum Entanglement does not have ambiguity.
+In other words, the monotone result holds when Quantum Entanglement is a necessary and sufficient condition for the violation.
 Our results showed that Quantum Entanglement is only a necessary condition.
 Hence we need to find an alternative measure to replace the violation. \\

-The two largest eigenvalues of $R$-matrix provides the maximum violation of Bell's inequality \cite{Bell:1964kc}.
+The two largest eigenvalues of $R$-matrix \cite{Verstraete:2002} provides the maximum violation of Bell's inequality \cite{Bell:1964kc}.
 We generalized the $R$-matrix and provided an upper bound to maximum violation of Merlin's inequality.
 We then showed that the generalized $R$-matrix restores the loss behavior (monotonically increasing).
-Hence our result distinguishes the correlation of $R$-matrix and maximum violation.
+Hence our result distinguishes the correlation of the $R$-matrix and maximum violation.
 The equivalence only holds in 2-qubit.
-The correlation of the generalized $R$-matrix is more proper to diagnose quantumness than a violation.
+The correlation of the generalized $R$-matrix is more proper to diagnose Quantum Entanglement than non-locality.
 We also rewrite the analytical solution ($\gamma_R$) in terms of five entanglement measures.
-This non-trivial fact shows the expectation that $\gamma_R$ contains all entanglement information. \\
+This non-trivial fact shows that $\gamma_R$ contains all entanglement information. \\

-When one considers a 2-qubit mixed state, the non-vanishing entanglement entropy does not lead to the violation of Bell's inequality.
-Therefore, entanglement (including mixed states) is a necessary but not sufficient condition for the violation.
+When considering mixed states, not all entangled states lead to the violation of Bell's inequality.
+Therefore, entanglement (including mixed states) is necessary but not sufficient for the violation.
 Performing a partial trace operation on a 3-qubit state generates a 2-qubit mixed density matrix.
-We expect that the origin of ``Violation$\neq$Quantum'' may hide in a study of mixed states.
+We expect that the origin of ``Non-Locality$\neq$Quantum Entanglement'' may hide in a study of mixed states.
 One can use a partial trace operation to extend our analytical solution of generalized $R$-matrix to a 2-qubit mixed state.
 It should be interesting. \\